johannesschiessl/Studentapp/README.md

 # Student-App

-An app for students to track their grades, homework, timetable, subjects and exams, and study with flashcards.
+An app for students to track their grades, homework, timetable, subjects and exams.